 Halfway up the steep cobbled path to the castle you will find the Giant’s Well.
 Pour your Trencrom Holy Well water here, to connect the two hills, and to help reconcile Cormoran’s wife’s accidental death – as well as the very deliberate death of Cormoran.
-This giant fell afoul of Jack the Cornishman, after years of raiding local farmers and eating their sheep and chickens.
+After years of raiding local farmers and eating their sheep and chickens, this giant fell afoul of Jack the Cornishman.
 Jack dug a great hole, into which Cormoran fell and died.
 This well is the very place it happened.
-So offer holy water here, and wash away the violent past of our land.
+So offer holy water here, perhaps to help wash away the violent past of our land.

 Further up the track you will find the Giant’s Heart – a granite stone in the shape of a heart.
-This too is a good place for Trencrom holy water.
+This too is a good place for some drops of Trencrom holy water.

-Now follow the track, and at the Castle gates, turn and look West.
+Follow the track to the Castle gates, and look West.
 Down the slopes here Michael the Archangel appeared to local fishermen, which gave the Mount its name.
-Michael is known today as an Angel of battle, but to early Christians he was the Angel of healing.
-He is often worshipped on the same hills as his German predecessor Wotan.
+Michael is known today as an Angel of battle, but to early Christians he was the great Angel of healing.
+He is often associated with hills, and worshipped in the same places as his German predecessor Wotan.

 You are now arrived at the sacred centre, the chapel of St Michael.
-Stop and be still.
+Stop here and be still, for longer than you expect.
 Whatever you do, don’t rush off and miss the end.
-You have strived all day, covering many miles, spending energy and time to reach here.
+You have strived all day, covering many miles, spending great energy and time to reach here.
 So give a little more time now, to let your arrival catch up.